 - Training information

+Additional compliance information is available on HCBS for licensed and certified assisted living facilities.
 DHS will continue to evaluate the impact of the HCBS settings rule regulations on regulated assisted living settings and will make revisions as needed.

 If you cannot find the answer to your question, send us an email or call 877-498-9525.